 15) Pet Supply Store

 All kinds of pets need supplies and gear, and pet owners seem to like the convenience of being able to "one-stop" shop.
 This kind of pet business seems to be dominated by franchises, but it is still possible to start your own business from scratch.
 Such a business could also supply pet-related services as well, such as dog grooming.
 (Picture an in-house "dog spa", for example, surrounded by products.)

 16) Pet Business Marketing

 The key to success for many small businesses is to find and fill a niche market.
 Pet business marketing is an example of this.
 There are so many pet businesses now that it's possible to run a successful marketing business that caters to the needs of pet business owners exclusively.
-Fetching Communications, for instance, provides everything from blogging placement and social media through trade show campaigns exclusively for pet businesses since 2003.
+FWV Fetching, for instance, provides everything from blogging placement and social media through trade show campaigns exclusively for pet businesses since 2003.
 If you have the marketing expertise, pet marketing might be the business you’ve been looking for.

 17) Pet Portrait Business